 His view of millionaires is shared by most people who are not wealthy.
 He thinks that millionaires drive expensive cars, wear expensive clothes, watches and other status symbols.
 Wrong!

-The reason he is Wrong is perhaps best expressed by those wise and wealthy Texans who have a phrase for consumer suckers, financial advisers and others showing off in the Prison Camp:
+The reason he is Wrong is perhaps best expressed by those wise and wealthy Texans who have a phrase for consumer suckers and others showing off in the Prison Camp:

 Big Hat, No Cattle

 There is a world of difference between looking rich and actually being rich.
-Many people buy shit they can’t really afford in an attempt to persuade you that they are more successful than they really are, often using debt to do this.
-Personally, I’ve never been a big fan of showing off in this way.
-But I’ve noticed that it’s a widely used tactic.
+Many people buy stuff they can’t really afford in an attempt to persuade you that they are more successful than they really are, often using debt to do this.
+I’ve never been a big fan of showing off in this way but I’ve noticed that it’s a widely used tactic.

 One hazard of writing a blog about financial independence is that people often don’t believe you at first.
 But there comes a point where people realise its true.
 For example, I sometimes give financial coaching at my house.
 There are several advantages to this.
-One is that I am not commuting, clogging up the roads or burning petrol.
-Another is that its a quiet environment where clients are away from work stress and distractions.
-But I’ve noticed another advantage.
-Seeing is believing.
+One is that its a quiet environment where clients are away from work stress and distractions.
+But another advantage is that seeing is believing.
 So by the time they’ve seen the house, my bike and maybe met my wife or my children, clients are often thinking something like:

 Blimey, so all that stuff on the blog was actually true!

 In life generally, some scepticism is healthy.
-There are lots of bullshit vendors out there and we all have to learn to separate the wheat from the chaff, the signal from the noise.
+There is lots of bullshit out there and we have to learn to separate the wheat from the chaff, the signal from the noise.

 Imagine you are a 19 year old girl going on a first date with Wayne (20) who you met down at the local Wetherspoons pub.